ericgj/todoer/README.markdown

 - the syntax should be as close to simply writing a note to yourself as possible
 - it has to be easy to add or remove something from a todo list wherever you are in the filesystem
 - it should be easy to add or remove a task based on previous tasks added
+- it should have an intuitive and unobtrusive markup format for specifying tags, persons involved the task, dates, and time estimates, directly in the task description
 - it should _not_ encourage you to move around, recategorize, tag, or make pretty tasks or otherwise spend your time working on the list rather than on the things you have to do.
 - it _should_ however be very easy to change the due date of a task or change its status (done, etc.)